aaronparker/aaronparker.github.io/_posts/2010-08-19-app-v-faq-21-does-the-delivery-method-change-how-applications-are-sequenced.md

 ### Conclusion

 The method and processes you use for sequencing an application is not affected by the delivery method.
-There are some basic guidelines that you should follow when sequencing; however if they haven&#8217;t been followed you can still deliver those packages, you just may have some client configuration to take care of.
+There are some basic guidelines that you should follow when sequencing; however if they haven't been followed you can still deliver those packages, you just may have some client configuration to take care of.
 Bottom-line: create a standard for your environment and stick to it.

 ### Resources